Y2JT/year3-story-2018/README.md

 # Resident Evil

-Short story about the events of Resident Evil 6.
+Short story about the bio-terrorist events of Tall Oaks, US and China.

 Chapter 1 - Tall Oaks: Version 0.3